WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - image stack, mask, user selected center and Ymax locations.

 > Outputs - popup box with Ymax distance

+- ThicknessVisualization
+> Generates an image of the spheres retained when calculating thickness in the volume of interest

+> Inputs - image stack, mask

+> Outputs - image of spheres retained in thickness calculations within object defined by mask